This is our review of the Sainsbury’s Nectar Credit Card.

 As Sainsbury’s Bank adds a 2.75% foreign exchange fee, you might want to get a separate free credit card to use abroad.

-Unfortunately there are no travel rewards cards without a foreign exchange fee.
+Unfortunately there are no credit cards with 0% foreign exchange fees worldwide which earn airline or hotel points.
+(The Virgin Atlantic credit cards have 0% FX fees in the Eurozone.)
 One option is to get a free card from Currensea.
 Currensea is a simple but clever idea.
 You pay abroad with your Currensea Mastercard debit card.
 Currensea translates the cost to Sterling with just a 0.5% fee (83% less than Sainsbury’s Bank charges) and withdraws the money from your bank account.
 You can find out more about Currensea by clicking here.
 Currensea is free so there is no risk in giving it a try.

 What other options do I have for earning Nectar points?